FILM 2700: History of Cinema

 2. Readings online or on reserve in the Library.

-3. Required weekly films (free streaming hyperlinks via D2L or available free on DVD reserve in library, plus a few Amazon Instant Video rentals that you can rent individually or with the $25 Amazon Gift Card available in the bookstore.)
+3. Required weekly films (free streaming hyperlinks via D2L or available free on DVD reserve in library, plus a few Amazon Instant Video rentals.)

 1. Bordwell, David and Kristin Thompson.
 Film Art: An Introduction.
 New York: McGraw-Hill.
-(FA) on reserve in Library.
+(FA) also on on reserve in Library.

 Note: If you have added this course during the schedule change period and/or were not present for the syllabus review the first day of class, you are required to meet with the instructor the following week to review course requirements and policies.